puutaro/CommandClick/README.md

 I think existing browser abuse addons.
 <br>
 <br>
-Originally, existing browser benefits from addons.
+Originally, existing browser benefits from `add-ons`.
-However, it cannot support the creation, collaboration or distribution of addons.
+However, it cannot support the creation, collaboration or distribution of `add-ons`.
-Furthermore, it is not possible to create an app using addon alone.
+Furthermore, it is not possible to create an app using `add-on` alone.
 <br>
 <br>
 I hoped.
 Being able to create multiple apps with one app.
-Then, I focused on addon.
+Then, I focused on `add-on`.
-This is because I thought that by expanding this function, I could create an app that would become an app maker.
+This is because I thought that by expanding `add-on`, I could create an app that would become an app maker.
-Thus, `CommandClick` has multiple standalone addon: Ubuntu, Terminal, File manager, etc...
+Thus, `CommandClick` has multiple standalone `add-on`: Ubuntu, Terminal, File manager, etc...
+And you can create app using these add-ons
 <br>
 <br>
 <br>